-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Department offering the Lecture Tutorial Practical/ Practice of the course course GE-7 Marginalitie s in Indian Writing 4 3 1 0 Passed Class XII NIL English
+Course title & Code Credits Eligibility criteria Pre- requisite Department offering the Lecture Tutorial Practical/ Practice of the course course GE-7 Marginalitie s in Indian Writing 4 3 1 0 Passed Class XII NIL English

 - To train the students to recognise the need for a multi-genre approach to writings from the marginalities. - To outline and discuss an understanding of alternative aesthetics.